thingmabobby/IMAPEmailChecker/README.md

 Public Properties:

-	error - true/false if there was an error

 	lastuid - if searching by last UID it will return the last UID found so you can store it and refer to it in your next search to pull the latest emails since the last time you searched